sidoody/gpt-5.2-reasoning-ablation/README.md

 GPT-4.1 is used as the fixed judge model to keep grading consistent across all reasoning variants.
 It is also used in OpenAI's [HealthBench](https://openai.com/index/healthbench/) evaluation framework and has published physician-agreement results in that setting.

-Using a grader with external validation is stronger than choosing an untested model ad hoc, and holding the grader fixed helps isolate the effect of reasoning effort from grader variability.

 This does **not** eliminate grader risk.
 The evaluated model and grader are both OpenAI models, so shared blind spots remain possible.
 A physician-adjudicated audit of a stratified sample is planned for a future version to characterize where automated grading agrees and disagrees with clinical judgment.

 ---